lorrainescanlon/wild_atlantic_wares/README.md

 ## Code Institute - Portfolio Project 5 - ECommerce

-Wild Atlantic Wares is an ecommerce website featuring full CRUD frunctionality and web marketing.
+Wild Atlamtic Wares is an online ecommerce platform bringing our hand crafted pottery to its target audience.
-This platform allows users to share their experiences and rate products they have purchased as well as their shopping experience.
+This platform allows users to browse our current catalogue and share their experiences by reviewing products they have purchased.
+Wild Atlantic Wares features full CRUD frunctionality and web marketing initiatives like email subscription and social media.
 ## Demo
 ![How the website looks on different devices](/static/docs/images/)

-A live demo of the site can be found [here]()
+A live demo of the site can be found [here](https://wild-atlantic-wares-858dcca4bf04.herokuapp.com/)

 ## Tabe of Contents
 - [Site Goals](#site-goals)